 You and your mental health still matter this Christmas

-You responded with advice filled with warmth, community and care
+You responded with advice filled with warmth, community and care.

-Full list of tips for looking after your mental health this Christmas
+Tips for looking after your mental health this Christmas

 Reframing – How can you be your friend this Christmas?